Are you mothering with guilt?

 Parenting Holistically involves more than the normal, take the doctor at his word or just doing what we saw our parents doing.
-Holistic means treating the whole body, spirit and mind.
+Holistic means treating the whole body, spirit, and mind.
 Taking into account social factors of life and the spiritual life of our family.
 Seeing how our decisions effect the whole child, not treating their body separate from their spirit.

-Along my parenting journey I have found hundreds of choices to make along the way.
+Along with my parenting journey, I have found hundreds of choices to make along the way.
 Some small and seemingly insignificant while others are major life choices that I may have to face in the future.
 Do I use disposable diapers or cloth diapers?
 Should I stay at home or work?
 Do I vaccinate my children or not?
 Do I discipline with grace based parenting or an old school rigid style?
 What kind of food do I feed them?
 The list goes on and on throughout my life as a mother.
-Often we let mothering guilt sneak in and steal away our joy of parenting.
+Often we let mothering with guilt sneak in and steal away our joy of parenting.
 The guilt tells us we are not enough, we are failing, that mother next door is so much better than we are.
 These lies start to pile and we find ourselves striving for approval.
 Comparing ourselves to others is a deadly trap that never helps us fulfill our purpose.

 God made us all different.
 We all have different strengths to offer our children and the world.
 So how do we ever come to the right choice?
 I think it’s important for our children to see us making the choice we feel is right.
-When our children see that we care, when they see that we want to make the right choice and are hearts are for them, it takes the guilt our of decision making.
+When our children see that we care, when they see that we want to make the right choice and are hearts are for them, it takes the guilt out of decision making.
 Looking back at my childhood, I don’t agree with all the choices my parents made for us but I see their heart in the choice.
-In their heart they were making the best decision they could at the time with the knowledge they had.
+In their heart, they were making the best decision they could at the time with the knowledge they had.
 I can honor that.

 - Do some research on the topic you are pondering for your family.
 Read forums, ask advice from other parents and read blogs.